michaelsogos/pg-diff/README.md

 ### How this library works

-Actually this library is just a CLI TOOL (because we love nodejs but also we works with other languages\frameworks) to stay decoupled from your IDE of choice; in this way you can use this library even if you don't work with NodeJS.
+Actually this library is just a CLI tool (because we love nodejs but also we works with other languages\frameworks) to stay decoupled from your IDE of choice; in this way you can use this library even if you don't work with NodeJS.

 As a CLI tool and to keep things simple (easier to integrate with your custom devops) all you need to do is:
 1. having a json config file named ```"pg-diff-config.json"``` where you will specify everything the library need to know